 The following year, my hand gradually became useful again.
 I took a fiction course at WriterHouse and got back to typing with two hands.
 That fiction class was where I met three women.
 When one of them suggested we consider a critique group, I did not think twice before expressing interest.
 I’m so glad I did!
 As a result of my work with this writing group, which we named BACCA Literary, I’m writing all the time.

 Then I discovered creative nonfiction.
 I get to write dialog, combine characters, and distill the course of events.
 It’s good fun.
-So’s fiction, where you get to do that stuff, even more so.
-Fiction lets you invent entirely new characters and situations.
+So’s fiction, where you get to do that stuff, even more so, inventing entirely new characters and situations.
 Worlds, if you want.

 My fellow BACCA writers and I have presented panel discussions and group sessions at the Virginia Festival of the Book, sharing the word about Creating a Great Writing Group and Meet (or Create) Your Writing Group.
 Read more about the writer group at our website.
 After the Virginia Writers Club invited us to present our writers mixer at their annual symposium, Charlottesville’s Jefferson-Madison Regional Library hosted us for another writers mixer.

-In addition to my own writing, my business, Chenille Books, here in Charlottesville, keeps me immersed in words as a creative coach and manuscript developer for nonfiction authors.
+In addition to my own writing, my business, Chenille Books, here in Charlottesville, keeps me immersed in words as a creative coach and guide for nonfiction authors.
 Our clients organize their thoughts, establish their voice, and build a narrative – and a timetable – so they can get their book finished and polished.
-We provide coaching, as well as consulting assistance with indie publishing.
-Through our network of strategic partners, we also help our clients build their platform and extend their influence and readership.
-If you’re feeling stuck on your writing project, contact us for a free Welcome Call.
+We provide coaching and strategy, as well as team-building and consulting assistance with independent publishing.
+Through our community, we also help our clients build their platform and extend their influence and readership.
+If you’d like some guidance with your writing project, contact us for a free Welcome Call.

 — A M Carley